 This year I have been on the hunt for healthy convenience food to help save time, but still eat food that allows me (and Brian) to feel great.
 With two busy schedules, we are always looking for quick and easy ways to eat healthy.

-I’ll be honest in saying the past several months have been a little weird in the schedule department for Brian and I. After moving out of our old house, then into Brian’s parents house while our current house was in the final stages of the renovation project we then moved into the house and right into exciting work projects and lots of travel.
+I’ll be honest in saying the past several months have been a little weird in the scheduling department for Brian and I. After moving out of our old house, then into Brian’s parent’s house while our current house was in the final stages of the renovation project we then moved into the house and right into exciting work projects and lots of travel.

 When it comes to meals I typically try to build things around the three main macronutrients: carbohydrates, protein, and fat.
 Eating a combination of all three macronutrients at most meals and snacks allows me to stay focused, full and satisfied, and avoid “hanger.”
 Eating this way doesn’t just work for me – it works for lots of people!

 Here are foods I look to for each category (this is not a complete list, these are just foods I personally eat regularly):

 Protein: chicken, fish, tofu, hemp seeds, tempeh, edamame, quinoa, Greek yogurt, eggs